xiching/staging/transformer/README.md

    Args:
     * `--data_dir`: `~/data/translate_ende` by default.
 Path TFRecord data, and vocab file will be saved.
     * `--raw_data`: `/tmp/translate_ende_raw` by default.
 Path where the raw data will be downloaded and extracted if not already there.
-   ---
-   The data is downloaded from the Workshop of Machine Transtion (WMT) [news translation task](http://www.statmt.org/wmt17/translation-task.html).
-The following datasets are used:

-   * Europarl v7
-   * Common Crawl corpus
-   * News Commentary v12

-   See the [download section](http://www.statmt.org/wmt17/translation-task.html#download) to explore the raw datasets.

-   The parameters in this model are tuned to fit the English-German translation data, so the EN-DE texts are extracted from the downloaded compressed files.

 2. **Run model training and evaluation**